 Despite the fact that Natura 2000 is the most extensive and complete supranational protected area network in the world, few EU citizens know of its existence and even fewer what it really involves.
 Therefore, the European Natura 2000 Award aims to raise general awareness about the network.
 In particular, the Award highlights exemplary conservation projects from across the EU, and supports networking between those involved in Natura 2000 management and communication.
-As in previous years, prizes will be awarded in the following five categories: Conservation, Communication, Socio-Economic Benefits, Cross-Border Cooperation and Networking and Reconciling Interests/Perceptions.
-In addition, the 2016 Award cycle will also feature the second edition of the “European Natura 2000 Citizens’ Award”.
-To this end, an online voting scheme will be established that will give the European public the opportunity to decide which of the finalist projects should be awarded with this public choice award.
+As in previous years, prizes were awarded in the following five categories: Conservation, Communication, Socio-Economic Benefits, Cross-Border Cooperation and Networking and Reconciling Interests/Perceptions.
+In addition, the 2016 Award cycle also featured the second edition of the “European Natura 2000 Citizens’ Award”.
+To this end, an online voting scheme was established that gave the European public the opportunity to decide which of the finalist projects should be awarded with this public choice award.

-adelphi is the lead contractor for the Commission organising the secretariat for the Award with two partners.
-The secretariat is responsible for running the application and evaluation process, organising the Award ceremony and the communication around it and following this up with the local events.
+adelphi, together with two partners, managed the secretariat for the preparation and organisation of the awards on behalff of the European Commission.
+The secretariat was responsible for running the application and evaluation process, organising the Award ceremony and the communication around it and following this up with the local events.